SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 (Sure, we could calculate a 95% confidence interval on this with a posterior Beta distribution.
 But that wouldn't change the result that it's _small_.)

+It's impressive: only a country with a truly integrated EMR system and universal health care could have done this.
+America can't even _approach_ this, with our fragmented health care system.

-We come in with 3 questions:
+We come in with 3 questions about boosters:
 1. Are boosters _needed?_
 2. Do boosters _work?_
 3. Are boosters _safe?_